caikit/caikit-compose/README.md

 The `caikit-compose` project provides a framework for composing multiple `caikit` modules into cohesive realtime AI applications.
 The project consists of the following core abstractions:

-* [Agents](#agents): An `agent` in `caikit-compose` is analogous to a `module` in `caikit`.
+* [Actors](#actors): An `actor` in `caikit-compose` is analogous to a `module` in `caikit`.
 It performs one or more functions when stimulated by inbound data.
-Unlike a `module`, an `agent` is responsible for subscribing to its own input data and sending its output data using the [message queue](#message-queue).
+Unlike a `module`, an `actor` is responsible for subscribing to its own input data and sending its output data using the [message queue](#message-queue).

 * [Message Queue](#message-queue): The Message Queue (often shortened to `mq`) is the central backbone of a `caikit-compose` application.
 It implements a basic [pub/sub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) where messages are published to topics which have subscribed listeners.
-Canonically, those listeners will be [agents](#agents), but can also be any callable as needed by application logic.
+Canonically, those listeners will be [actors](#actors), but can also be any callable as needed by application logic.

-* [Grouping](#grouping): The real power of `caikit-compose` comes from its ability to manage groups of messages when presenting them to an [agent](#agents).
+* [Grouping](#grouping): The real power of `caikit-compose` comes from its ability to manage groups of messages when presenting them to an [actor](#actors).
 Some AI functions may require multiple pieces of input data (e.g. raw text plus extracted keywords) and/or multiple sequential pieces of data (e.g. sequence of sentiment scores).
 With `groupings`, `caikit-compose` implements an extensible framework for managing how messages can be collected to form atomic groups that `actors` can take action on.

 ## Actors